adrianHards/learning-rails/oop.md

 ```

 ### yield
+calls the code inside the block and runs it

 **its value**: yield is commonly used to implement reusable code patterns.
 For example, a method might define the basic structure of an iteration but the specific actions to be performed on each iteration are passed as a block to the method.